sbkellogg/eci-589/README.md

 ### **Unit 2: Network Methods and Measures (All Students)**

-This unit moves beyond basic network analysis concepts and takes a closer look at the collection, management, and measurement of network data.
+Network Methods and Measures moves beyond basic network analysis concepts and takes a closer look at the collection, management, and measurement of network data.
 At the complete network level, students will dig into measures used to describe static properties of social networks such as size, density and reciprocity.
 This unit also explores ego network data and how it differs from complete network data, particularly in terms of data collection, management, and analysis.

-**Unit 3: Group, Position and Egocentric Analysis (All Students)** focuses on how networks can be analyzed by using different algorithms to identify its groups and positions.
+### **Unit 3: Groups, Positions and Egocentric Analysis (All Students)**

+Groups, Positions and Egocentric Analysis focuses on how networks can be analyzed by using different algorithms to identify its groups and positions.
 Unlike most social science, groups and communities are identified through their relational data, not an attribute such as grade level, subject area, or years of experience.
 This unit also examines how network positions are also identified through relational data, and takes a brief look at how ego network data differ from complete network data, particularly in terms of data collection, management, and analysis.

-**Unit 4: Statistical Inference and Network Selection (All Students)** examines the different techniques that make use of simulations when statistically modeling network data.
+### **Unit 4: Statistical Inference and Network Selection (All Students)**

+Statistical Inference and Network Selection examines the different techniques that make use of simulations when statistically modeling network data.
 These models enable researchers to employ social network analysis in ways that move beyond description toward explanation, an important goal of social science.
 In Unit 4, students are also introduced to Exponential Random Graph Models, which provide a means to compare whether a network's observed structural properties occur more frequently than one could expect from chance alone.
 More specifically, ERGMS provide a way to determine how networks develop and factors that contribute to formation of relations between students and/or educators.

-**Unit 5: Social Capital and Network Diffusion (Certificate Track Only)** concludes this course and focuses on the concept of social capital and how it has been defined, measured, and modeled in the context of educational research. chapter will help you understand what social capital is (and isn't) and how the conceptual and methodological tools associated with social network analysis are essential to testing and refining this rich theory.
+### **Unit 5: Social Capital and Network Diffusion (Certificate Track Only)**

+Social Capital and Network Diffusion concludes this course and focuses on the concept of social capital and how it has been defined, measured, and modeled in the context of educational research. chapter will help you understand what social capital is (and isn't) and how the conceptual and methodological tools associated with social network analysis are essential to testing and refining this rich theory.
 Students are also introduced to diffusion theory and the major models used to understand how diffusion through networks occurs.

 ## **Assignments and Grading**

+### Major Course Assignments

 1.  **Housekeeping (4 pts)**: Students will review Syllabus, access necessary software and post a brief introduction of themselves and respond to their peers.
 Student who are not in the Learning Analytics Certificate program or have not completed ECI 586: Intro to Learning Analytics will also be required to complete [The Basics R Primer](https://rstudio.cloud/learn/primers/1) accessible through R Studio Cloud.